 Motherland is the most powerful documentary on Africa.
 Fusing history, culture, politics, and contemporary issues, Motherland sweeps across Africa to tell a new story of a dynamic continent.
 From the glory and majesty of Africa’s past through its complex history.
 Africa as you have never seen it.

-Traces of the Trade: A Story From the Deep North
+Traces of the Trade: A Story From the Deep North – Rent or Buy

 A unique and disturbing journey of discovery into the history and “living consequences” of one of the United States’ most shameful episodes — slavery.
 In this bicentennial year of the U.S. abolition of the slave trade, one might think the tragedy of African slavery in the Americas has been exhaustively told.
 Katrina Browne thought the same, until she discovered that her slave-trading ancestors from Rhode Island were not an aberration.
 Rather, they were just the most prominent actors in the North’s vast complicity in slavery, buried in myths of Northern innocence.